|© 1993 - 2019 captainjohn.org

 your dinghy.
 If you are taking your pet dog along for this ride, a hard bottom dinghy is almost mandatory.

 The #1 reason we love our ‘large strong Bimini top’ is NOT for staying dry when it rains, but to stay cool and out of the sun.
-We suggest as
+We suggest as large

-elements include; the very hot sun, which indeed will bake you like a potato.
+include; the very hot sun, which indeed will bake you like a potato.

 If you only have one helm, and that helm is outside (as in a sailboat) – you will want and need a full Bimini top and enclosure.
 It needs to be